vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-liver-transplantation.md

 ## Evaluation

 -   Abdominal CT (triple phase) or MRI (multiphase with contrast) to evaluate        for hepatic malignancy and vascular anatomy

--   Infectious workup: TB testing, HIV, RPR, VZV, CMV, EBV, and Hepatitis A, B, and C.
+-   Infectious workup: TB testing, HIV, RPR, VZV, CMV, EBV, and Hepatitis A, B,      and C

--   Cardiac evaluation: EKG and TTE with bubble are required.
-Functional testing: CT coronaries with fractional flow, invasive angiography and intervention may be necessary depending on pre-test probability.
+-   Cardiac evaluation: If RVSP > 40mmHg on TTE, then R Heart Catheterization is     indicated

--   PFT’s, carotid ultrasound, panorex, etc.
+-   PFT’s, carotid ultrasound

+-   Panorex to identify dental disease; consult OMFS pending results

--   Appropriate cancer screenings (colonoscopy, pap smear, mammogram, and PSA if applicable)
+-   Appropriate cancer screenings (CXR in all patients, CT Chest in                  prior/current smokers, colonoscopy, pap smear, mammogram, and PSA if             applicable)

--   DEXA scan
+-   DEXA scan (osteoporosis in up to 55% of individuals with cirrhosis)

 -   Certification of completion of intensive outpatient program (IOP) for substance abuse